ninadingole/iamninad.com/src/posts/a-billion-dollar-go-mistake.md

 The problem with the service is that for validations, it is not returning any error.
 The other way to fix this issue is to return an error from the `if` condition.
 This would make the `Rollback` happen in the `defer` function.

-And that is also a very clean way.
+This is a very clean way.
 A service should have only one responsibility.
 Either it completes the operation or it returns an error.
 It should return error in case of validation failure.
 This is a good practice and something we missed in our project.
 We fixed the issue later by returning an error from the `if` condition.